-Note: Any features or functionality of the Products or Services labeled "Early Access", "Private Labs" or "Public Labs" are excluded from this Deprecation Policy and may be retired without notice.
+Note: Any features or functionality of the Products or Services in 'Preview' are excluded from this Deprecation Policy and may be retired without notice.

 Once a feature has reached the end of the deprecation stage, it is considered retired and is no longer available or supported for production use on the SCW learning platform.
 Depending on the nature of the feature, the functionality may be removed entirely or existing customer accounts may be migrated automatically to the use of new functionality.
 If alternative functionality is provided to replace the retired feature, users have the opportunity to leverage newer functionality at their convenience prior to the retirement date.